-At the end of the first day of the Arnold Strongman Classic, it appeared to be a contest between two men: Hafthor Bjornsson and Mateusz Kieliszkowski.
-Bjornsson is the reigning champion of this contest while Kieliszkowski is the current World’s Ultimate Strongman.
+At the end of the first day of the Arnold Strongman Classic, it appeared to be a contest between two men: Hafthor Björnsson and Mateusz Kieliszkowski.
+Björnsson is the reigning champion of this contest, while Kieliszkowski is the current World’s Ultimate Strongman.
 However, many followers of strongman know that the World’s Strongest Man, Martins Licis, can pull off a comeback out of nowhere.
-The only way to see how it would play out is by playing the events out, which is what happened on Saturday.
+The only way to see how it would play out is by playing the events out, which happened on Saturday.

 Elephant Bar Deadlift

-The day started with the Elephant Bar Deadlift which was considered to be Bjornsson’s contest to lose.
+The day started with the Elephant Bar Deadlift, which was considered to be Björnsson’s contest to lose.
 True to form, he had the event won by his second attempt, pulling 1,026 pounds.
-Even though he could’ve made a third attempt to break the elusive 501 kg (1,104 pounds) and win $100,000, he ultimately opted to save his energy for the rest of the competition.
+Even though he could’ve made a third attempt to break the elusive 501 kilograms (1,104 pounds) and win $100,000, he ultimately opted to save his energy for the rest of the competition.

 The fifth event of the weekend was the Timber Frame Carry.
-The goal was to lift the 400 kg (881 pound) frame and carry it up a ramp for a total distance of 35 feet.
-There was a time cap of 30 seconds so anyone who failed to complete the task was scored based on distance.
+The goal was to lift the 400-kilogram (881-pound) frame and carry it up a ramp for a total distance of 35 feet.
+There was a time cap of 30 seconds, so anyone who failed to complete the task was scored based on distance.

-This event was the opposite of the deadlift for both Kieliskowski and Bjornsson.
+This event was the opposite of the deadlift for both Kieliszkowski and Björnsson.
 Kieliszkowski faced the defending champion head-to-head and dominated this event.
-He completed the event in 7 seconds flat.
-Meanwhile, Bjornsson failed to finish in the time limit and was scored for a distance of a little over 32 feet.
+He completed the event in seven seconds flat.
+Meanwhile, Björnsson failed to finish within the time limit and was scored for a distance of a little over 32 feet.

 Second place in this event went to Jerry Pritchett with a time of 10.5 seconds, with JF Caron coming in 3rd at 15 seconds.
 Licis was the only other man to go the entire distance and was scored in 4th place.